uber-web/math.gl/docs/articles/using-transformations.md

 ## About Rotations

+For more in-depth background about rotations, see the separate article on [rotations](./rotations.md).

 If you have a vector with 3 elements you can rotate it around an axis and a point like so:
 ```js
 const v = new Vector3([1, 2, 3]).rotateZ({radians: ..., origin: [1, 1, 0]});
 ```

 ## Remarks

-About "Order Matters"
-* The usual way to mathematically express the fact that order of transformations matter is that matrix multiplication is *non-commutative* (stress on the "u"), i.e. `A * B != B * A`.

-## TBA
-* Show same operations with `Euler`, `Quaternion`, `Matrix4` methods.
-* Show how to convert between them.
-* Should be separate article or even blog post...
-* The ability to compose transformations naturally raises the question whether it is possible to decompose transformations into constituent parts.
+* Decomposition - The ability to compose transformations raises the question whether it is possible to decompose a composite transformations into constituent parts.
 This is possible under certain circumstances, TBA.